UN assembly suspends Russia from top human rights body

 UNITED NATIONS (AP) — The U.N.
 General Assembly voted Thursday to suspend Russia from the world organization’s leading human rights body over allegations of horrific rights violations by Russian soldiers in Ukraine, which the United States and Ukraine have called tantamount to war crimes.

+It was a rare, if not unprecedented rebuke against one of the five veto-wielding members of the U.N.
+Security Council.

-The vote was 93-24 with 58 abstentions, significantly lower than the vote on two resolutions the assembly adopted last month demanding an immediate cease-fire in Ukraine, withdrawal of all Russian troops and protection for civilians.
+The vote on the U.S. initiated resolution was 93-24 with 58 abstentions, significantly lower than the vote on two resolutions the assembly adopted last month demanding an immediate cease-fire in Ukraine, withdrawal of all Russian troops and protection for civilians.
 Both of those resolutions were approved by at least 140 nations.

-Russia is the second country to have its membership rights stripped at the Human Rights Council which was established in 2006.
-In 2011, the assembly suspended Libya when upheaval in the North African country brought down longtime leader Moammar Gadhafi.
+Russia’s deputy ambassador Gennady Kuzmin announced after the vote that Russia withdrew from the Human Rights Council earlier Thursday, before the assembly took action, apparently in expectation of the result.
+He accused the council of being monopolized by a group of countries with “short-term political and economic interests” that he accused of “blatant and massive violations of human rights.”

+The Geneva-based Human Rights Council is tasked with spotlighting and approving investigations of rights violations including in Syria and in late March in Ukraine.
+And it does periodic reviews of the human rights situation in all 193 U.N. member nations.

+Along with Russia, other four permanent members of the U.N.
+Security Council — Britain, China, France, and the United States, which rejoined this year — currently have seats on the Human Rights Council.
+Other members with widely questioned rights records along with China include Eritrea, Venezuela, Sudan and Libya.

+U.S. Secretary of State Antony Blinken said when the U.S. was elected to the council last year that it has an important role in “documenting atrocities in order to hold wrongdoers accountable.”
+And he said the United States and other countries “must push back against attempts to subvert the ideals upon which the Human Rights Council was founded.”

-U.S. Ambassador Linda Thomas-Greenfield launched the campaign to suspend Russia from its seat on the 47-member Human Rights Council in the wake of videos and photos of streets in the town of Bucha strewn with corpses of what appeared to be civilians after Russian soldiers retreated.
+U.S. Ambassador Linda Thomas-Greenfield launched the campaign to suspend Russia from its seat on the council in the wake of videos and photos of streets in the town of Bucha strewn with corpses of what appeared to be civilians after Russian soldiers retreated.
 The deaths have sparked global revulsion and calls for tougher sanctions on Russia, which has vehemently denied its troops were responsible.

+In addition to the Human Rights Council investigation, being led by former Norwegian judge Erik Mose who previously served as president of the International Criminal Tribunal for Rwanda, the International Criminal Court is conducting an investigation of possible war crimes in Ukraine.

 “Russia’s actions are beyond the pale,” he said.
 “Russia is not only committing human rights violations, it is shaking the underpinnings of international peace and security.”